 Blood sample collection

-Baseline blood samples were collected during the baseline visit within the 2 days prior to staring the interventionThe intervention was initiated after the baseline samples and measurements were completed during the baseline visit for both studies.
+Baseline blood samples were collected during the baseline visit within the 2 days prior to staring the intervention.
+The intervention was initiated after the baseline samples and measurements were completed during the baseline visit for both studies.
 For the dialysis study, blood samples were collected before dialysis.
 End of study blood samples were collected within one week after the last dose of the study drug was administered.

 HDL isolation and assessment of plasma profile